caleb531/automata/README.md

 #### NFA.read_input(self, input_str, step=False)

-Returns the `set` of final states the FA stopped on, if the input is accepted.
+Returns a set of final states the FA stopped on, if the input is accepted.

 ```python
 nfa.read_input('aba')  # returns {'q1', 'q2'}